enactdev/CISC_106_F18/README.md

     * Pulling the latest notebooks from GitHub is not trivial.
 If this is a popular option I will create a quick guide
 * [Anaconda](https://www.anaconda.com) -- Download and run notebooks on your own machine
   * Pros
+    * Brag to your friends that you installed Python on your own computer.
   * Cons
     * This is by far the hardest option, but also the most rewarding once you are done.
     * There is no offical support from teachers or TAs for this option.
 There are plenty of guides online, and you can ask fellow students for help.